Central and Northern Thailand Birding Tour

 As the day cools down we will drive a very short distance to nearby Thatorn rice fields where we should add birds such as Citrine Wagtail, Pied Bushchat, Grey-headed Lapwing, Plain Prinia and Yellow-bellied Prinia to our list.
 However, it is the critically endangered Yellow-breasted Bunting that we are really here to see and a small flock of up to a hundred birds regularly comes in to patches of riverside vegetation before roosting.
 This is a really great bird to end a memorable day with.

-Day 6, Doi Lang West – 6th February 2025
+Day 6, Doi Lang West – 27th January 2026

-Day 7, Fang Hot Springs – Doi Ang Kang – 7th February 2025
+Day 7, Fang Hot Springs – Doi Inthanon – 28th January 2026

 Spot-winged Grosbeak

-After a long day on the previous day we do not need to get up particularly early to get to Fang Hot Springs at the right time.
-A ten minute drive after breakfast gets us there at a great time to spot Asian Barred Owlet, Coppersmith Barbet and the distinctive Eurasian (White-faced) Jay early on.
-Checking a stream might reveal Slaty-backed Forktail or Plumbeous Redstart and the trees should hold Long-tailed and possibly Rosy Minivets.
 The main reason to visit, though, is to view a regular flock of Spot-winged Grosbeaks that favour a few trees in particular.
-We only intend to spend a short morning here but it is also a great place to see Blue Rockthrush at close quarters as well as Two-barred Warbler and Striated Swallow at eye-level.
-Checking exposed perches as the sun hits them can result in a sighting of Lineated Barbet, Shikra or even Blue-throated Bee-eater and there are often one or two surprises here – perhaps Pin-tailed Green Pigeon or Little Cuckoo Dove feeding on a fruiting tree.
+We only intend to spend a short morning here but it is also a great place to see Blue Rockthrush at close quarters as well as Two-barred Warbler and Eastern Red-rumped Swallow at eye-level.
+As the morning warms up treetops are a good place to look for birds such as Green-billed Malkoha, Shikra or even Blue-throated Bee-eater and there are often one or two surprises here – perhaps Pin-tailed Green Pigeon or Little Cuckoo Dove feeding on a fruiting tree.

-Days 10-11, Doi Inthanon – 10-11th February 2025
+Days 8-10, Doi Inthanon – 29-31st January 2026

 Green-tailed Sunbird

-We have two full days to enjoy the birds of Doi Inthanon.
+We have three full days to enjoy the birds of Doi Inthanon.
 This is Thailand’s tallest mountain and as such it contains a wide range of altitudinal habitats.
 In this variety of habitats are wide range of species for us to see.
 At the summit are some really special birds with colourful Green-tailed Sunbirds, Chestnut-tailed Minlas, Rufous-winged Fulvettas and Mrs Gould’s Sunbirds.
 Another summit speciality is Ashy-throated Warbler, a Phylloscopus that everyone should be able to identify without a problem!
 Silver-eared Laughingthrush abounds up here and fruiting trees can attract Grey-sided Thrush, Yellow-bellied Flowerpecker and Golden-throated Barbet.
 If we time it right we should see both Ashy and Speckled Woodpigeons while on the summit boardwalk we will look for skulking Dark-sided Thrush, White-browed Shortwing and Pygmy Cupwing.

 Slightly lower down the mountain birding will be along a quiet track where flocks of birds usually contain Yellow-cheeked Tit, Clicking Shrike Babbler, Grey-chinned Minivet, Silver-eared Mesia, Mountain Tailorbird, Rufous-backed Sibia and many other species.